BRBXGIT/TodoApp/README.md

-# TodoApp with ROOM, FIREBASE and COMPOSE
+# TodoApp with ROOM, FIREBASE, HILT and COMPOSE

 ## The app where you can save things what you are need to do